Lafcadio Hearn

-Hearn was born on the Greek island of Lefkada, after which a complex series of conflicts and events led to his being moved to Dublin, where he was abandoned first by his mother, then his father, and finally by his father's aunt (who had been appointed his official guardian).
+Hearn was born on the Greek island of Lefkada but moved to Dublin, where he was abandoned first by his mother, then his father, and finally by his father's aunt (who had been appointed his official guardian).
 At the age of 19, he emigrated to the United States, where he found work as a newspaper reporter, first in Cincinnati and later in New Orleans.
-From there, he was sent as a correspondent to the French West Indies, where he stayed for two years, and then to Japan, where he would remain for the rest of his life.
+From there, he was sent as a correspondent to the French West Indies, in Martinique, where he stayed for two years, and then in 1890 to Japan, where he would remain for the rest of his life.

-In Japan, Hearn married a Japanese woman with whom he had four children.
-His writings about Japan offered the Western world a glimpse into a fascinating culture largely unknown in the West at the time.
+In Japan, Hearn married Koizumi Setsuko, with whom he had four children.
+His writings about Japan offered the Western world greater insight into a still largely unfamiliar culture.

 Biography

 Early life

-Patrick Lafcadio Hearn was born on the Greek Ionian Island of Lefkada on 27 June 1850, His mother was a Greek named Rosa Cassimati and she was a native of the Greek island of Kythira, while his father was a British Army officer of either English, Irish, or mixed Anglo-Irish descent, who was stationed in Lefkada during the British protectorate of the United States of the Ionian Islands.
-Throughout his life, Lafcadio boasted of his Greek blood and had a passionate leaning towards Greece.
-He was baptized Patrikios Lefcadios Hearn (Greek: Πατρίκιος Λευκάδιος Χερν) in the Greek Orthodox Church, but he seems to have been called "Patrick Lefcadio Kassimati Charles Hearn" in English; and, the middle name "Lafcadio" was given to him in honour of the island where he was born.
+Patrick Lafcadio Hearn was born on 27 June 1850 on the Ionian Island of Lefkada, then part of a British protectorate, the United States of the Ionian Islands, now part of Greece.
+His mother was a Greek named Rosa Cassimati, a native of the Greek island of Kythera, while his father, Staff Surgeon of the Second Class Charles Bush Hearn, a British Army medical officer, was of Irish and English descent, who was stationed in Lefkada during the British protectorate of the United States of the Ionian Islands.
+Throughout his life, Lafcadio boasted of his Greek blood and felt a passionate connection to Greece.
+He was baptized Patrikios Lefcadios Hearn (Greek: Πατρίκιος Λευκάδιος Χερν) in the Greek Orthodox Church, but he seems to have been called "Patrick Lefcadio Kassimati Charles Hearn" in English; the middle name "Lafcadio" was given to him in honour of the island where he was born.
 Hearn's parents were married in a Greek Orthodox ceremony on 25 November 1849, several months after his mother had given birth to Hearn's older brother, George Robert Hearn, on 24 July 1849.
 George died on 17 August 1850, two months after Lafcadio's birth.